ukparliament/ontologies/meta/weeknotes/2024/10/index.md

 A wee while back, [Statistician Carl](https://bsky.app/profile/carlbaker.bsky.social) asked for general election result listings by countries, English regions and some superset of Great Britain.
 We can't actually say we've done that yet, but the preparatory work is ticked off.
 As in, we now at least [acknowledge the concept of Great Britain](https://api.parliament.uk/psephology/countries/1).
 Not as easy a task as one might expect and one that led to some [pretty horrendous SQL contortions](https://github.com/ukparliament/psephology/blob/main/app/models/general_election.rb#L215).
 For a short while, Michael managed to put Northern Ireland in Great Britain.
 Not an outcome that would have pleased anyone, least of all Anya.
 That situation is now rescued and it only remains to write yet more SQL.
 Onwards.

 ## Bug squashing

-Sometime late last year we put live our committee feeds application.
-Should you be in the market for oral evidence and committee publications direct to your inbox, we still recommend it.
+Sometime late last year we put live our [committee feeds application](https://api.parliament.uk/committees).
+Should you be in the market for [oral evidence transcripts](https://api.parliament.uk/committees/oral-evidence-transcripts) and [committee publications](https://api.parliament.uk/committees/publications) direct to your inbox, we still recommend it.
 Except.
-Except, shortly after Christmas Librarian Jayne reported an error when a handful of publications from the International Agreements Committee failed to turn up.
-Investigations commenced and uncovered Heroku flagging some pretty horrendous errors.
+Well.
+Except, shortly after Christmas Librarian Jayne reported an error when a handful of [publications](https://api.parliament.uk/committees/committees/448/publications) from the [International Agreements Committee](https://api.parliament.uk/committees/committees/448) failed to turn up.
+Investigations commenced and uncovered Heroku flagging some [pretty horrendous errors](https://devcenter.heroku.com/articles/ruby-memory-use).
 Errors which we believe are now fixed.
 Whilst HTML views still list everything that can be listed, RSS views are capped to the 20 latest items.
-We're not quite sure how Roy Fielding might feel about this, but we do our best with the tools we have at our disposal.
+We're not quite sure how [Roy Fielding](https://en.wikipedia.org/wiki/Roy_Fielding) might feel about this, but we do our best with the tools we have at our disposal.
 Michael would like to add that he continues to "tail and grep logs", we suspect in some effort to sound vaguely computational.

 ## Turtles all the way down

-Back on Thursday - we forget quite which Thursday - Michael had the good fortune to sit through a talk on the subject of "agile comms".
+Back on Thursday - we forget quite which Thursday - Michael had the good fortune to sit through a talk on the subject of 'agile comms'.
 A subject we've always had some interest in.
-Being a shy lad, it found it impossible to dive into chat and point out that - if anyone needed tips on such matters - these very weeknotes have been described as a "work of genius" by the bloke that wrote the book.
-In the more rarefied atmosphere of these notes, with but a single reader reading, his shyness has dissipated somewhat.
+Being a shy lad, he found it impossible to dive into chat and point out that - if anyone needed tips on such matters - these very weeknotes have been described as a "[work of genius](https://howteamsremember.com/#rememberingatthehouseofcommons)" by the bloke that [wrote the book](https://agilecommshandbook.com/).
+In the more rarefied atmosphere of these notes - with but a single reader reading - his shyness has dissipated somewhat.
 We must apologise on his behalf.
 When he's not feeling shy, his arrogance can be quite overwhelming.